hola-there/arduinoPi/README.md

    ```sh
    ...._start_project_command....
    ```
+#### Installation on Mac Devices (Mac OS 10.X and Above)
+#### Installation on Raspberry Pi Devices (Raspberry Pi Zero & 3 + Above)
+#### Installation on Linux OS Devices (Kernel... & Above)

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Useful examples of how the project can be used will be coming soon.

+Additional screenshots, code examples and demos will be added as well.

+I will also link to more resources.

 _For more examples, please refer to the [Documentation](https://github.com/hola-there/arduinoPi_docs)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/hola-there/arduinoPi/issues) for a list of proposed features (and known issues).
 Or see the Project Board created for organizing the proposed and in progress features: https://github.com/hola-there/arduinoPi/projects/1

 <!-- CONTRIBUTING -->
 ## Contributing